Chauncey Billups: Denver Nuggets (1999–2000)

-Orlando Magic (2000)

 Billups was on the injured list until season's end due to an injured shoulder and never played a game for the Magic.
 Despite this, he was included in the season-ending team photo.
 Among NBA circles, Billups was considered a draft bust.

 Minnesota Timberwolves (2000–2002)

-Billups was signed by the Minnesota Timberwolves (who had been involved in the trade that sent Billups to Denver) as a back-up to then point guard Terrell Brandon, who would mentor the troubled player alongside Sam Mitchell, Wally Szczerbiak, and Kevin Garnett.
+Billups was signed on a three-year, $7.4 million contract by the Minnesota Timberwolves (who had been involved in the trade that sent Billups to Denver) as a back-up to then point guard Terrell Brandon, who would mentor the troubled player alongside Sam Mitchell, Wally Szczerbiak and Kevin Garnett.
 Billups would work with his more experienced teammates on shooting, scouting, decision-making and the other attributes that came with playing point guard in the NBA, such as learning to work more effectively with teammates and deciding which plays would be most beneficial for the team in a specific situation.

 In his first career game with the Timberwolves, Billups recorded 15 points, 2 rebounds and 5 assists in a 106–98 road win over the Houston Rockets.
 On November 11, 2000, Billups recorded his season-high in terms of points scored with 31 points to go along with 5 rebounds and 9 assists in a 103–92 road win over the Bucks.

 During the 2001–02 season, Brandon suffered a serious knee injury.
 Billups replaced him and had a breakthrough 2001–02 season.
 The Timberwolves won 50 games before they were swept by the Dallas Mavericks in the first round of the playoffs, with Billups averaging 22 points per game in the series.